 Total cost is ESTIMATED and is BEFORE scholarships.

 Financial aid can be applied to the cost of the program.
 The amount of financial aid that is applicable to study abroad will depend on your financial aid package.
 Since there are many variables that determine how your financial aid package applies to study abroad, it is best that you consult with the study abroad financial aid advisor in the Office of Student Financial Aid to discuss your individual financial aid package.
 Their email and more information on Financial aid can be found at academics.aces.illinois.edu/study-abroad/financial-aid

 Eligible students may receive additional scholarships toward the program cost.
 The amount varies depending on the program destination.
 Scholarship amounts are announced when program fees for each program are announced.
 Non-ACES students should contact their college about scholarship opportunities.
 All participants should also apply for the Illinois for Illinois (I4I) Study Abroad Undergraduate Scholarship.
-For more information, click here www.studyabroad.illinois.edu/scholarships
+For more information, go to www.studyabroad.illinois.edu/scholarships

 ACES Students are eligible for additional funding through their college.
-The ACES Scholarship Application may have an earlier deadline than your study abroad program.
-Please check the ACES scholarship page for deadlines correlating to your program.
-More information about ACES scholarships can be found at academics.aces.illinois.edu/study-abroad/scholarships
+More information about ACES scholarships including the application can be found at http://academics.aces.illinois.edu/study-abroad/scholarships